ivannz/general-scribbles/on-composition.md

 ## Iterative process

-Writing text is an iterrative process of constant addition, removal, refinement and revision.
+Writing text is an iterative process of constant addition, removal, refinement and revision.
 Just like research: submit for feedback, update, then rinse and repeat.

+## General narrative guidelines

+The following rules are mostly listed as imperatives.

+Don't include things (text, sentence, ideas) that are not your point.
+Do not add a formula just for the sake of a formula.
+The narrative must flow: introduce concepts before using them, refer to them as necessary, or even reproduce their condensed versions when needed.
+Connect and develop ideas within text: what is the focus now builds upon what came before.
+Try to keep related things close to each other -- that way it requires much less cognitive load to understand the main idea of the paragraph, section or text.